2. Progestin-only birth control pills (“mini-pills”)

 • the likelihood of side effects;

-• the need for daily use.
+• need for daily use.

-Contraindications to the use of combined drugs:
+Contraindications to the use of combination drugs:

 • thrombotic diseases of deep veins;